Your Cheat Sheet To Amazon RSUs

 Instead, their on-hire RSU vesting schedule works as follows:

-Year 1: 5% of the initial grant will vest at the end of your first year as an Amazon employee.
+Year 1: 5% vest at the end of your first year

-Year 2: 15% of the grant will vest at the end of your second year.
+Year 2: 15% vest at the end of your second year

 Here’s how that grant would be vested over the next four years:

-As mentioned above, once you’ve completed your second year with Amazon, you’ll be eligible for another RSU grant.
-Depending on how the stock performed and how you are ranked in your role, you may or may not receive more RSUs.
+Once you’ve completed your second year with Amazon, you’ll be eligible for another RSU grant.
+Depending on how the stock performed and how you’re ranked in your role, you may or may not receive more RSUs.
 But even if you do, they typically won’t vest until at least year 4 and sometimes year 5.

-Once your sign-on stock grant is fully vested after year 4, things get a bit simpler because your vests will almost always follow a May/November schedule.
+Once your sign-on stock grant is fully vested after year 4, things get a bit simpler because your vesting will almost always follow a May/November schedule.

 There are some exceptions to this, like if you take a leave of absence, or are at a level in which you receive quarterly vests.
 But the vast majority of employees who are receiving RSUs vest on this May/November schedule.